-I bought my first fitness tracker a few years ago.
+I bought my first fitness tracker a few years ago as a means to help me to be healthier.
 You can read my review for part 1 and part 2.
-In November 2016 last year, I bought the Fitbit Charge 2
+In November 2016, I bought the Fitbit Charge 2

 I find it a useful tool in my menopausal years not only as a means to help me be healthier.
 Maintaining activity levels such as step count and reducing time when I am sedentary.
 It also helps to flag up when I am tired and need to rest a little more.
 We are all very good at keeping going, not so great at knowing when to put our feet up.

 You may become more sensitive to stress in your menopausal years.
 Using the Fitbit to help you monitor that makes it a useful tool to help you manage your energy levels.

 Daily Activity has always been my focus and reason for having a fitness tracker.
 Mainly because your daily step count is very difficult to manually calculate.
 Note: I do not take it as being 100% accurate.
 It is great for giving me a nudge to take the long way home, as well as a noticing that if it feels like I have walked 10k steps when in fact, I have just walked 7k, my energy levels are low.
 I aim for 70k steps in a week to help with the ebb and flow of menopausal energy levels and work activities.